-Facts & stats
+Facts & Stats

 The Netherlands (Dutch: Nederland, informally Holland), is a country in Western Europe along the North Sea coast.
 In Europe, it consists of 12 provinces that border Germany to the east, Belgium to the south, and the North Sea to the northwest, with maritime borders in the North Sea with those countries and the United Kingdom.
 The Netherlands ranks among the highest in international indexes of press freedom, economic freedom, human development and quality of life, as well as happiness.
 Remote's CEO is Dutch!

-Grow your team in the Netherlands with Remote
+Grow your team in Netherlands with Remote

-Employing in the Netherlands
+Employing in Netherlands

 Employment law in the Netherlands is not contained under a single law.
 Instead it is governed by statutory regulations codified in (among other laws) the Dutch Civil Code, then furthermore governed by (among other things) Collective Labour Agreements (Dutch Collectieve arbeidsovereenkomst, CAO) in certain industries, internal regulations (if applicable) and the individual employment contract itself.